schaferjart/MakeYaMamaLearnEnglish/README.md

 Some Mamas have worked all their lifes in carework.

-Thank you Mama - and damn you society for this unfair setting.
+Thank you Mamas - and damn you society for this unfair setting.

 But when going on vacation these Mamas are fucked because these Mamas they speak no English and have never learned it.

-So let's try and expand the comfort zone
+So let's try and expand the comfort zone:

 The MVP targets German speaking Mamas.